 The fund financial statements provide detailed information about the School District's major funds.
-The School District's major governmental funds are the general fund, capital projects fund, and the debt service fund.
+The School District's major governmental funds are the general fund and the capital projects fund.

-Governmental Funds - Most of the School District's activities are reported in governmental funds, which focuses on how money flows into and out of those funds and the balances left at year-end available for spending in future periods.
+Governmental Funds - Most of the School District's activities are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end available for spending in future periods.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and financial assets that can readily be converted to cash.
 The governmental fund statements offer a short-term view of the School District's financial activities.

-A reconciliation of net changes in governmental fund balances to the governmental activities changes in net position illustrates the relationships (or differences) between the governmental activities reported in the Statement of Net Position and the Statement of Activities to the governmental funds presented in the fund financial statements.
+A reconciliation of net changes in governmental fund balances to the governmental activities changes in net position illustrate the relationships (or differences) between the governmental activities reported in the Statement of Net Position and the Statement of Activities to the governmental funds presented in the fund financial statements.

-Fiduciary Funds - The School District is the trustee, or fiduciary, for assets that belong to others, such as scholarships and organizations within the principals' accounts.
+Fiduciary Funds - The School District is the trustee, or fiduciary, for assets that belong to others.
 The School District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
-These activities are reported in a separate Statement of Fiduciary Net Position.
+These activities are reported in a separate Statement of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position.
 The School District has excluded these activities from the government-wide financial statements because the School District cannot use these assets to finance its operations.